Case study · custom software

 2. Shared core layer, platform-native shells.

 State management, networking, sync, conflict resolution, and the domain model lived in a single shared core.
 Above the core, each platform had its own UI shell written in the platform's native idiom so that windowing, accessibility, gestures, and OS-level integration felt right on each.
 That gave us roughly 1.4× the engineering cost of a single platform — not 2× — for two true native apps.
+The senior call to invest in a shared core up front is what made that ratio possible.

 3. Offline-first as a first-class concern.